blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/airgap.md

 # Air Gap Mode

-To run [solution_name] on an air-gapped computer or network, you must first download and install [solution_name] and files ([solution_name] dependencies) that [solution_name] normally downloads as it runs.
-These include inspectors for Docker and NuGet, libraries that the Gradle inspector requires, etc. These files are packaged together in an air gap archive (zip file).
+To run [solution_name] on an air-gapped computer or network, you must first download and install [solution_name] and dependencies that [solution_name] normally downloads as it runs.
+These include inspectors for Docker and NuGet, libraries that Gradle inspector requires, and other files.
+These files are packaged together in an air-gap archive that will be extracted on the target system.

 ## Downloading or creating an air gap archive